 Funding from international venture capital firms is rising in Catalonia; how can we keep accelerating this process and compete with other locations?

 Marta: Another thing is that there should be reforms to improve access to stock options to employees of startups.
-It would be easier to attract talent, if it could be compensated in a way that better aligns with the success of the business.
+It would be easier to attract talent if it could be compensated in a way that better aligns with the business's success.

 What are your goals for the future?
 What would you like to accomplish?

-My dream is that in time, we will be able to measure our success not just in terms of financial returns, but also, by the number of patients that we have indirectly helped with access to innovative technologies, and organizations that we have been able to support towards their aim to improve adoption and application of technologies in care services.
+I dream that, in time, we will be able to measure our success not just in terms of financial returns but also by the number of patients that we have indirectly helped with access to innovative technologies and organizations that we have been able to support toward their aim to improve adoption and application of technologies in care services.

-That marriage of economic and health impact results, enabled by need-driven technology innovation, is the challenge and is the beauty of our job as specialized investos.
+That marriage of economic and health impact results, enabled by need-driven technology innovation, is the challenge and is the beauty of our job as specialized investors.